Topologists/Topologists.github.io/talks.md

 <p>
 <details>
 <summary><b>代丕孟：
-</b>Simplicial complex with extremal total betti number
+Simplicial complex with extremal total betti number</b>
 </summary>
 摘要：We determine which simplicial complexes have the maximum or minimum sum of Betti numbers and bigraded Betti numbers with a given number of vertices in each